Mechanics of Writing About Readings

 - King also claimed that his people “refuse to believe that the bank of justice is bankrupt.”

-- Long direct quotations (more than four lines in MLA; more than 40 words in APA) are set off as a separate paragraph, one full inch from the left margin (that is, two inches from the left side of the paper).
+- Long direct quotations (more than four lines in MLA; more than 40 words in APA) are set off as a separate paragraph, one-half inch from the left margin.
 Do not put quotation marks around this style of quotation.

 The views and opinions expressed in this page are strictly those of the page author.